shehbazj/simpleFTL/README.md

 * Overwrite\
 Overwrite trace used to check if previous block entries were replaced or not
 * GC Trace\
-A Trace that invokes GC by invalidating pages
+A Trace that invokes GC by invalidating pages. run using ./ftl.py 1 6 1 128 traces/trace\_GC
+This should create a device of 6 blocks, 8 pages and run a trace that would eventually have 11-17 blocks in block number 0.